gispatial/EMS/README.md

 ```sh
 $ dotnet new --install Microsoft.AspNetCore.SpaTemplates::*
 ```

-To generate a new project, create an empty folder and name this project as EMS here.
+To generate a new project, create an empty folder and name this project as EMS.
 EMS is an abbreviation for Employee Management System.
-For this project use case please rename "EMS" to "MMS"(meeting management system)in your localhost environment...
+For this project use case please rename "EMS" to "MMS"(meeting management system)inside your localhost environment...
 After mkdir new MMS empty folder, now change the directory and go to this project.
 Now, run the command